Annbelbella/Matplotlib_Challenge/README.md

                            Insights and observations

 •    The regression analysis shows how much the average tumor volume will change when weight of the mouse changes.
-Average tumor volume (y) = 0.95 Weight (x) + 21.55 inidicating a positive slope of the regression line.
-Based on our final model, we have a strong positive correlation which can be interpreted as a one-unit increase in weight, will lead to a 22.50 increase in the average tumor.
+Average tumor volume (y) = 0.95 Weight (x) + 21.55 indicating a positive slope of the regression line.
+Based on our final model, we have a strong positive correlation which can be interpreted as a one-unit increase in the average weight, will lead to a 22.50 increase in the average tumor.

 •   The bar graph shows that the drug regimen Capomulin was tested on the highest number of mice (230), followed by Ramicane (228).